This document covers expected client and server behaviour for interactions between a Node (the client) and the Registration API (the server).

 Generic Node Behaviour

 The following behaviour assumes a Node with a single network interface for all traffic, or one which uses a single network interface for control and other interfaces for media traffic.
-Registrations SHOULD happen via a single interface in each of these cases.
+It is expected that registrations take place via a single interface in both of these cases.